DAcorey/da-react-boilerplate/README.md

 Inside the `/actions` directory will be two files, `types.js` and `exampleActions.js`.

 * The `types.js` file will be where all of the action types are defined and exported.
-You will find a single export inside, the `EXAMPLE_ACTION`. <sub><sup>You can either put ALL action types in this file, or make a directory for every action set to have it's own `type.js` folder.</sup></sub>
+You will find a single export inside, the `EXAMPLE_ACTION`. *You can either put ALL action types in this file, or make a directory for every action set to have it's own `type.js` folder.*

 * The `exampleActions.js` file can be used as a boilerplate for any other action(s) file that needs to be made.
 This file imports the example action type, creates an action that dispatches an event to the example reducer and exports it to be used by the desired component.

 This brings us to the `/reducers` directory.
 Inside this directory is also two files, `index.js` and `exampleReducer.js`.

-* The `index.js` file is used for importing all of the separate reducers and combining them into a single reducer for the data store. <sub><sup>This connection is already made, so this file will only be used for importing and adding a new reducer to the `combineReducers` method.</sup></sub>
+* The `index.js` file is used for importing all of the separate reducers and combining them into a single reducer for the data store. *This connection is already made, so this file will only be used for importing and adding a new reducer to the `combineReducers` method.*

 * The `exampleReducer.js` file, much like the `exampleAction.js` file, can be used as a boilerplate for any other reducers that need to be made.
 This file imports the example action type, sets an initial state and dispatches an action based upon the provided action type, which will then update the state.